vextorspace/DewItAndroid/ai-base-prompt.md

 - When asked to write a test, only return test code.
 Do not helpfully implement the behavior being tested.
 Just write a unit test as requested.
 - When asked to make a test pass, do not alter the test.
 Just make the smallest change possible to make the test pass.
 Do not helpfully implement behavior not required by the tests that already exist.
 - after all tests are passing, look for improvements and suggest them but do not do them without permission.
+- after any change run the unit tests using `./gradlew testDebugUnitTest --no-daemon`

 # Refoctoring opportunities to look for:when all tests pass:
 - duplicated code
 - classes or functions that are poorly named
 - classes or functions that are longer than a reasonable person could understand easily
 - code smells